rdehuyss/devoxx-demo-rpi/src/main/java/org/jobrunr/devoxx/demo4/README.md

-1. Typically, farming starts during Spring.
-Instead of doing the farming immediately, let's start it somewhere in the future
+1. Typically, drinking a beer is something you don't do in the morning.
+Instead of drinking the beer immediately, let's schedule it somewhere in the future